Tom Cruise gets a taste of SpaceX's first private crew | Entertainment | ExBulletin

 Tom Cruise gets a taste of SpaceX’s first private crew | Entertainment

-To improve views, SpaceX outfitted the Dragon capsule with a custom bubble-shaped dome.
-Pictures of them looking out that large window were posted online, otherwise nothing else had been made public on their first day in space.
+Maverick, you can be our winger at any time, the flight’s Twitter feed announced.
+Cruise starred as Navy pilot Pete Maverick Mitchell in the 1986 movie Top Gun.
+A sequel is coming out next year.

+Last year, NASA confirmed it was in talks with Cruise about visiting the International Space Station for the shoot.
+SpaceX would provide the elevator, as it does for the NASA astronauts, and as it did on Wednesday night for the billionaire up there now with its two competition winners and a hospital employee.

-Their flight ended with a water landing off the coast of Florida this weekend.
+Their flight is due to end on Saturday night with a water landing in the Atlantic off the coast of Florida.

-In addition to talking about space with Cruise, the four capsule passengers chatted with young cancer patients on Thursday.

-Hayley Arceneaux, a childhood cancer survivor, led the conversation from orbit with patients at the hospital that saved her life almost 20 years ago: St. Jude Childrens Research Hospital.
-A child wanted to know if there were cows on the moon like in the nursery rhyme.
+The four showed off their capsule on a live broadcast on Friday.
+They fly extremely high in the automated capsule, even by NASA standards.

+SpaceX put them in a 363 mile (585 kilometer) orbit after Wednesday night’s launch from NASA’s Kennedy Space Center.
+It is 100 miles (160 kilometers) higher than the International Space Station.
+It’s so high that they complete 15 Earth orbits per day, compared to 16 for the station’s astronauts.

 Sources